CSBP-CPSE/web-mapping-components/docs/quick-start-guide.md

 ```

 ### Add a Map Layer:
 After adding a new data source, the data can be added to a map as a layer.
 This can be performed using the Map.AddLayer method.
+Note: Mapbox provides a variety of layer types, which can be added, including; background, fill, line, symbol, raster, circle, fill-extrusion, heatmap, hillshade, and sky.
+See [mapbox-gl documentation](https://docs.mapbox.com/mapbox-gl-js/style-spec/layers/) for further details.

 **Map.AddLayer Parameter**:
 layer: The object containing the details about the layer.